TasengMancheykhun/hisabkitab/README.md

 # hisabkitab
-A simple CLI tool to keep track of your dues
+A simple CLI tool to keep track of your payment dues

 Run the project